 Behind the Screen: Meet Ryan Smyth

-“Behind the Screen” is a spotlight series that introduces you to the faces behind Kinduct.
+“Behind the Screen” is a spotlight series that introduces the faces behind Kinduct.
 This instalment features Ryan Smyth.

 What do you do at Kinduct and how long have you been with the company?